kumuluz/kumuluzee-fault-tolerance/README.md

 Common settings, available via annotation or KumuluzEE Config can be applied:

 - __value (config: value)__ - timeout value (use with unit for specifing time unit when using annotation).

+#### Retry pattern

+Retry pattern is applied with `@Retry` annotation.
+If used on class, all methods will be executed with retry pattern.

+Common settings, available via annotation or KumuluzEE Config can be applied:

+- __maxRetries (config: max-retries)__ - number of retries if execution does not succeed.
+If set to -1, it will retry to infinity.
+- __delay (config: delay)__ - constant delay added between each retry attempt (use with unit for specifing time unit when using annotation).
+- __jitter (config: jitter)__ - random jitter added between each retry attempt on top of constant delay (use with unit for specifing time unit when using annotation).
+- __retryOn__ - array of Throwable classes at which retry pattern will be applied in case of failed execution (can only be set with annotation).
+- __abortOn__ - array of Throwable classes at which retry pattern will be immediately aborted in case of failed execution (can only be set with annotation).

 #### Fallback pattern